 It is important to access your WVU email daily.
 Log in at WVU Portal to access your email and student account.

 How do I submit proof of health insurance and immunizations?

-WVU students are required to have health insurance and will be automatically enrolled in the WVU Aetna student health insurance plan at a cost of $912 per semester (if eligible).
+WVU students are required to have health insurance and will be automatically enrolled in the WVU Aetna student health insurance plan.
 If you already have health insurance that meets the minimum requirements, you can opt out of the WVU Aetna plan by completing the online student health insurance waiver at the Student Insurance Office website.
-This waiver is due August 22, 2017.
 You’ll be asked to confirm that you’ve received the required immunizations as part of the waiver.
 If you won’t be opting out of the WVU Aetna plan, complete the separate immunization questionnaire available on the Student Insurance Office website.

 What services are available for students?